-Courses in economics are an important element in a program of liberal education.
+Economics courses are an important element in a program of liberal education.
 They offer an understanding of how the economy operates and provide a basis for informed opinions on many public issues.
 In addition, there are varied employment opportunities for economists.
-Although employment as a professional economist generally requires a graduate degree, an undergraduate major in economics provides good preparation for careers in government, business, organized labor, trade associations, or teaching in the social sciences.
-It also provides an excellent base for graduate work in any of the social sciences or in professional schools such as law and business administration.
+Although employment as a professional economist generally requires a graduate degree, an undergraduate economics major provides good preparation for careers in government, business, organized labor, trade associations, or teaching in the social sciences.
+It also provides an excellent base for graduate work in the social sciences or professional programs such as law and business administration.

-So what is the difference between a BA vs. BS?
+What is the difference between a B.A. and a B.S.?

-The core curriculum includes introductory and intermediate courses in microeconomics and macroeconomics that have an algebra-based approach.
+The core curriculum includes introductory and intermediate courses in microeconomics and macroeconomics with an algebra-based approach.
 Additionally, an elementary econometrics course completes the core curriculum.

-The core curriculum includes introductory and intermediate courses in microeconomics and macroeconomics that have a calculus-based approach.
-Additionally, courses in mathematics, statistics and econometrics complete the core curriculum.
+The core curriculum includes introductory and intermediate courses in microeconomics and macroeconomics with a calculus-based approach.
+Additionally, mathematics, statistics, and econometrics courses complete the core curriculum.

 Minor in Economics